Common name: Motherwort

-Current applications: David Hoffman in his book, holistic herbal, states, ‘(motherwort) is an excellent tonic for the heart, stregthening without straining’ (Hoffman, 1988).
+Current applications: David Hoffman in his book, ‘Holistic Herbal’, states, ‘(motherwort) is an excellent tonic for the heart, stregthening without straining’ (Hoffman, 1988).
 It is specific for delayed or suppressed menstruation, over-rapid heart beat, and all heart conditions associated with anxiety.
 Matthew Wood mentions motherwort is indicated for, headache, insomnia, hyperthyroidism, feeble digestion, heart palpitations, hyperthyroidism, female cramps and pelvic inflammation, and premenstrual tension (Wood, 2011).

 Science: Motherwort has been largely examined ex vivo, not in humans.
 Authors have found that Chinese motherwort has anti-inflammatory and anti-tumour activity on isolated cells (Shin et al., 2009; Chinwala et al., 2003).
 European motherwort has been shown to have anti-oxidant effects (Bernatoniene et al., 2008).
 One human study tested motherwort alongside hops, valerian, and lemon balm to find it had significant effects against insomnia in comparison with a placebo (double blind placebo controlled trial), although only the abstract of this paper is available (Widy-Tyszkiewicz et al., 1997).

 Safety: Motherwort is safe, even for pregnant women and those breastfeeding.